TheM1ddleM1n/WaddleClient/README.md

 ### Theme Hue Slider

-Personalize your entire UI with a dynamic hue slider.
+Personalize your UI with a dynamic hue slider.
 Choose any color across the full 360° spectrum.

 1. Open menu → **🎨 Settings** tab
 2. Find **"Menu & Crosshair Hue"** section
 3. Drag the slider to your desired hue (0-360°)
 4. See a live color preview next to the slider
-5. Changes apply instantly to menu, crosshair, and all UI elements
+5. Changes apply instantly

 **What it affects:**
-- Menu header text and shadows
+- Menu header text
-- All button borders and hover states
+- Button borders and styling
-- Counter backgrounds and glows
+- Counter backgrounds
 - Crosshair color
 - Tab active indicators